thalesgroup-cert/Watcher/Watcher/docs/_build/html/_sources/README.md.txt

 Now, you can restart your instance and the parameters will be taken into account:

-    docker-compose down
+    docker compose down
-    docker-compose up
+    docker compose up

 ## Troubleshooting
 ### Remove the database

 You may want to **reset** your database entirely, in case of troubleshooting or other.
 To do this, you need to remove the database stored in your host system and restart the instance:

-    docker-compose down
+    docker compose down
     docker volume rm watcher-project_db_data
     docker volume rm watcher-project_db_log

 Now, you can rebuild the image and the parameters will be taken into account:

-    docker-compose up
+    docker compose up

 Don't forget to [migrate](#migrate).

 ### Useful commands

-Use `docker-compose up -d` if you want to run it in background.
+Use `docker compose up -d` if you want to run it in background.

 Run interactive shell session on the Watcher container:

-    docker-compose run watcher bash
+    docker compose run watcher bash

 # Use Watcher
 ## User enrollment